couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### Why would I use Couchbase Lite instead of earlier generations of Couchbase technology for mobile?

-Because it's a lot smaller, starts up a lot more quickly, and is easily embeddable into an app.
+Because Couchbase Lite is a lot smaller, starts up a lot more quickly, and is easily embedded into an app.
 Those are important factors for mobile app developers (and some desktop app developers too).
-If you're working on server-side software those factors probably don't matter to you, or at least don't outweigh the drawbacks.
+If you're working on server-side software, those factors probably don't matter to you or at least don't outweigh the drawbacks.

 ### Why would I use Couchbase Lite instead of the Apple Core Data framework?